Sculling and Rowing in the Community

 The normal leaving date for our athletes is 18.
 VERY FEW decide to leave early even though they will mostly have passed through GCSE & A Level years.

 HSS has a fully maintained website.
 The principal method of communication with donors and other stakeholders is through direct communication, the website and a full annual report.
 See www.hinkseysculling.org.uk.
+A quarterly News Letter is available and is mailed to Donors.

 Budget - Project Cost: £15,000Loading graph....